Chas Licciardello: Other works

-During the Chaser recess, Licciardello appeared on the panel of My Favourite Album an ABC TV special, showcasing Australia's top ten albums as voted by the public.
+During the Chaser recess, Licciardello appeared on the panel of My Favourite Album, an ABC TV special showcasing Australia's top ten albums as voted by the public.
 He also filled in on Triple M's drive time slot during the summer of 2007 with fellow Chaser colleague Dominic Knight with their show Chas and Dom from 'The Chaser'.

 On 25 May 2008 Licciardello and Craig Reucassel were guests on channel Ten's Rove.
 Their interview concluded with the '20 Bucks in 20 Seconds' segment.
 When Rove McManus asked the only question that is asked to every guest, "Who would you turn gay for?", Chas responded in annoyance that everyone answered "I'd turn gay for you, Rove" but that nobody ever followed up on it.
 He then leapt on Rove and French kissed him, before licking Rove on the face.

-In 2009, for a stunt featured in the series finale of The Chaser's War on Everything, he received heavy dosages of botox, lip injections and spray tanning on the left side of his body so as to bear a similarity to Daniel Craig.
-The amount of botox was so heavy that it lasted when he made his appearance on The 7 pm Project, over 3 months after the botox was injected into the right side of his face.
+In 2009, for a stunt featured in the series finale of The Chaser's War on Everything, he received heavy dosage's of botox, lip injections and spray tanning on the left side of his body so as to bear a similarity to Daniel Craig.
+The amount of botox was so heavy that it lasted until he made his appearance on The 7pm Project, over three months after the botox was injected into the right side of his face.

 Personal life

 He is married to Dr Jocelyn Laurence, formerly a research analyst at Foster Stockbroking, and they have two daughters.

-He lives in Croydon Park, in the inner west of Sydney.
+In 2007, he lived in Croydon Park, in the inner west of Sydney.